glotzerlab/rowan/README.md

 ## About

 The hamilton package provides a simple and consistent interface for using quaternions in code in the Glotzer Group University of Michigan, Ann Arbor.
-The package is built entirely on top of numpy and represents quaternions using numpy arrays of dimension $...x4$, meaning that all functions support arbitrarily high-dimensional arrays of quaternions.
+The package is built entirely on top of numpy and represents quaternions using numpy arrays of dimension `...x4`, meaning that all functions support arbitrarily high-dimensional arrays of quaternions.

-Quaternions are encoded as numpy arrays of length 4 with the convention that an array $(a, b, c, d)$ represents the quaternion $a + bi + cj + dk$.
+Quaternions are encoded as numpy arrays of length 4 with the convention that an array `(a, b, c, d)` represents the quaternion `a + bi + cj + dk`.
 Almost all functions use entirely standard; the sole exception are the matrix-quaternion interconversions, which are more involved.
 Matrices are converted to quaternions via the algorithm described by [Bar-Itzhack et al.](https://doi.org/10.2514/2.4654).
 Quaternions are converted to matrices using the standard mathematical formula given on [Wikipedia's page on Quaternions and spatial rotation](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation#Quaternion-derived_rotation_matrix).